How To Embed a Video in Email (5 Easy Ways)

 </video>

 However, we don’t recommend using this method to send a video in your email.
-It will result in a poor user experience for some of your recipients.
+It will result in a poor user experience for some of your recipients, and it requires some technical knowledge.

 The easiest way to send a video in your email is to use a good old-fashioned hyperlink.
 Once people click your link, they’ll be redirected to your video.